gkjpettet/strike3/README.md

 This is the folder to place themes you have created or downloaded.
 They are then applied by specifying their name in `config.json` (read more about themes [here](#themes)).

 ### Step 2: Add content
 Helpfully, when creating a new site, Strike3 also creates some dummy content for us.
 Strike3 creates a post called `Hello World.md` in `/content` and a simple about page in `/content/about`.
 You can keep and edit these or delete them and add your own content.
-Just use your favourite editor (I use [Atom][atom]).
+Just use your favourite editor (I use [Sublime Text][sublime]).

 If you open up the sample post created by Strike3 (`/content/Hello World.md`), you’ll see an example of (optional) frontmatter which looks like this: